-Trump CPAC Speech ‘Laced With Fabrication,’ According to ‘AP’
+Trump CPAC Speech ‘Laced With Fabrication,’ According To ‘AP’

 — The Hill (@thehill) March 3, 2019

 The president said that his administration had approved the Choice program for veterans.

 “I got that approved after 44 years of being unable to get it approved for our veterans,” he bragged, even though this health program was approved in 2014 and signed into law by President Barack Obama.

 Trump made a number of false claims about the so-called Green New Deal, a set of economic stimulus programs designed by progressive Democrats in an effort to combat climate change.
 Trump, who is a known climate science denier, said that the Green New Deal would “completely destroy” the economy and “end” air travel.
 None of that is true, according to the AP, since the president was actually citing a poorly-written and disavowed FAQ, and not the actual plan.